zotroneneis/zotroneneis.github.io/_posts/2018-08-20-blog-post-day-29-to-31.md

 **Iterator:**
 An *iterator* is an object with a ```__next__()``` method.
 We will take a closer look at each of those methods in a minute.

-Our goal for the next days will be to create our own iterator.
+Our goal for this post will be to create our own iterator.
 Since potions are an important part of the magical world, we will create a ```Potion``` class that supports iteration.
 So after successfully creating the class such that it supports the iterator protocol, we will be able to do something like this:

 ```python
 for ingredient in potion: